nmfs-ost/noaa-fit-resources/_posts/2023-11-20-confidential-data.md

 (i) to allow the sharing of observer information among observers and between observers and observer employers as necessary to train and prepare observers for deployments on specific vessels; or
 (ii) to validate the accuracy of the observer information collected.

-Unfortunately, as of this date, the only guidance we have about how to protect MSA confidential data is:
+As of this date, the only guidance we have about how to protect MSA confidential data is:
 "The Secretary shall, by regulation, prescribe such procedures as may be necessary to preserve the confidentiality of information submitted in compliance with any requirement or regulation under this Act, except that the Secretary may release or make public any such information in any aggregate or summary form which does not directly or indirectly disclose the identity or business of any person who submits such information.
 Nothing in this subsection shall be interpreted or construed to prevent the use for conservation and management purposes by the Secretary, or with the approval of the Secretary, the Council, of any information submitted in compliance with any requirement or regulation under this Act or the use, release, or publication of bycatch information pursuant to paragraph (2)(A)."

 The **Confidentiality Confidence Builder** describes a few tricks to avoid pushing MSA confidential data to GitHub, but it requires more manual diligence than protecting other types of sensitive information like passwords or private links.
 There are many scientists at NOAA Fisheries that have designed workflows based on processing confidential fisheries data.